2016-2020 Kia Optima Engine Air Filter Replacement

 What you will need

-- Open the hood and locate the air filter housing.
-The air filter housing is a large plastic box located on the left/right side of the engine.
-You will also see a large hose going from the air filter housing to the engine.
+- Open Hood – Open the hood and locate the air filter housing.
+The air filter housing is a large plastic box on the engine’s left/right side.
+You will also see a large hose from the air filter housing the engine.

-- Insert the new air filter in the box.
-Make sure it sits properly otherwise you may not be able to close the air filter housing correctly.
+- Finish installation – Insert the new air filter in the box.
+Make sure it sits properly; otherwise, you may not be able to close the air filter housing correctly.

 Frequently Asked Questions